rage/cyber-security-base-19/data/module-2/part-2/applications.md

 - Do not use absolute URLs, the automated test will start its own server at its own port.
 - Javascript [for-loop](https://thecodebarbarian.com/for-vs-for-each-vs-for-in-vs-for-of-in-javascript) syntax.
+- The `tasks` service returns you a string that needs to be parsed into a JSON object.
+The JSON object will have a field named `tasks` containing the list of tasks.

 </programming-exercise>